glennhenry/cs-notes/docs/computer-and-programming-fundamentals/07-memory/memory.md

 A **reference** is a variable that "refer" to other variable.
 Reference provides an alternative name or alias for an existing object.

 ![Pointer and references](./pointer-references.png)
-Source : https://youtu.be/sxHng1iufQE?si=qfog89ZUE5UIXQsB&t=463 (cropped and edited)
+Source: https://youtu.be/sxHng1iufQE?si=qfog89ZUE5UIXQsB&t=463 (cropped and edited)

 ##### Example

-Here's an example taken from a YouTube video :
+Here's an example taken from a YouTube video:

 1. In the line 1, we are declaring a variable named `ptr` which is a pointer (marked by `*` symbol), that pointer will "point" to a memory address of an `int`.
 Currently, it doesn't point to anything yet.
 2. In the line 2 and 3, we are declaring two variable that holds an `int`, named `var` and `foo`, respectively.
 Memory will be allocated to store these values, and both variables will hold their respective values.